dkleva/bareos/docs/manuals/en/new_main_reference/source/critical.rst

 -  Do at least one restore of files.
 If you backup multiple OS types (Linux, Solaris, HP, MacOS, FreeBSD, Win32, ...), restore files from each system type.
 The
-   :ref:`Restoring Files RestoreChapter` chapter shows you how.
+   :ref:`RestoreChapter Restoring Files` chapter shows you how.

 -  Write a bootstrap file to a separate system for each backup job.
-See :raw-latex:`\linkResourceDirective{Dir}{Job}{Write Bootstrap}` directive and more details are available in the
-   .. _BootstrapChapter:  chapter.
-Also, the default
-   *bareos-dir.conf* comes with a Write Bootstrap directive defined.
+See :raw-latex:`\linkResourceDirective{Dir}{Job}{Write Bootstrap}` directive and more details are available in the :ref:`BootstrapChapter` chapter.
+Also, the default *bareos-dir.conf* comes with a Write Bootstrap directive defined.
 This allows you to recover the state of your system as of the last backup.